France saw its first gay couple tie the knot in a ceremony on Wednesday, after gay marriage was legalized in April.

 The road to legalization has been bumpy in France, with thousands marching against the bill both before and after its passage.
 An estimated 150,000 took part in demonstrations on France's Mother's Day on May 26 to protest the legalization of gay marriage.

-The issue of gay marriage has also recently seen momentum in Mexico, where the supreme court ruled a ban on gay marriage in the state of Oaxaca unconstitutional, as well as the United Kingdom, where the government plans to publish its plans in regards to the controversial topic.
+The issue of gay marriage also saw momentum in Mexico last year, when the supreme court ruled a ban on gay marriage in the state of Oaxaca unconstitutional.

 Here's a look at couples from around the world where gay marriage is now legal.